firstpj/Portfolio-Mobile-first-set-up/README.md

 ### Deployment

-his project doesn't need to be deployed
+this project doesn't need to be deployed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>